Attentional Prototype Inference for Few-Shot Segmentation: Introduction

-To evaluate our attentional prototype inference, we conduct extensive experiments on three benchmarks, i.e., Pascal-$5^i$ \cite{shaban2017one_bmvc}, MS-COCO \cite{lin2014microsoft} and FSS-1000 \cite{wei2019fss_fss1000}.
-The comparison results show that our attentional prototype inference achieves at least competitive and often better performance than state-of-the-art methods on both the 1-shot and 5-shot semantic segmentation tasks, demonstrating its effectiveness for few-shot semantic segmentation.
+To evaluate our attentional prototype inference, we conduct extensive experiments on four benchmarks, i.e., Pascal-$5^i$, MS-COCO, FSS-1000, and LIDC-IDRI.
+The comparison results show that our attentional prototype inference achieves at least competitive and often better performance than state-of-the-art prototype-based methods on both the 1-shot and 5-shot segmentation tasks, demonstrating its effectiveness for few-shot segmentation.
+Quantitative comparison in terms of the cross energy distance on the medical image dataset shows the good statistical property of the proposed algorithm, which can faithfully handle the uncertainty stemming from intrinsic ambiguities in images.
 We also conduct ablation studies to gain insight into the proposed attentional prototype inference by demonstrating the benefit of different model components to the overall performance.